nono6493/overlays/README.md

 	* Galaga (Midway) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Galaxian (Midway) - Based on original arcade bezel, side-art and cocktail instructions card (thx to UDB23).
 	* Galaxian (Namco) - Based on original arcade bezel and side art.
-	* Guerrilla War (SNK) - Based on the original cabinet bezel.
 	* Ghosts'n Goblins (Capcom) - Based on the original cabinet bezel.
 	* Ghouls'n Ghosts (Capcom) - Based on the original cabinet bezel.
 	* Golden Axe (Sega) - Based on the original cabinet bezel.
+	* Guerrilla War (SNK) - Based on the original cabinet bezel.
+	* Gun.Smoke (Capcom) - Based on the original cabinet marquee.
 	* Gyruss (Konami) - Based on the original "Centuri" cabinet bezel.
 	* In The Hunt (Irem) - Based on the original flyer and the original arcade cabinet bezel.
 	* Ivan "Ironman" Stewart's Super Off Road (Leyland Corp) - Built from various elements.